kellygwiseman/workout_buddy/README.md

 I use a series of filters to separate the pushup signal from the background noise.
 First I bandpass filter the data between 0.5 - 2.0 Hertz, then I select the time window when key feature pairs are correlated.
 The pushup duration detection algorithm is robust to a range of typical user behaviors.
 It can handle the phone being worn on either the left or right arm, and can detect pushups from users doing a variety of pushup stances: basic wide stance, elbows-in stance, hands-in stance, and knee pushups.

 #### Repetition Detection
+Once the pushup duration window is calculated, Workout Buddy uses peak detection algorithms, on the unfiltered pitch data, to pick out the press-down and push-up times for each repetition in the set.
+The maximum press-down amplitude and repetition duration are calculated to be used as features for classifying the pushup form.
+In addition, the entire repetition time series, for the pitch rotation and y-component of acceleration, are used during the classification process.

 #### Exercise Classification and Rating
+Workout Buddy uses an ensemble of classifiers to provide detailed ratings of your latest workout.
+It uses Random Forest and Support Vector Machine classifiers to model the pitch amplitude and repetition duration features.
+Dynamic Time Warping, a method of calculating the distance between time series, is used in combination with K-Nearest Neighbors to classify the repetition time series.
+Each of the models provides a probability that the pushup repetition is either 'ok' or 'good'.
+The ensemble of models are combined, with equal weights.
+Workout Buddy uses the binary classification, along with the probabilities, to provide detailed ratings of your set of pushup repeitions.

 #### Interactive Visualizations